ErpNetDocs/tech/modules/logistics/wms/how-it-works/add-reconciliation-lines.md

+# Reconcile

+The reconciliation process in @name is performed in two stages.

+First warehouse workers are performing the actual counting using the [WMS Worker](xref:wms-worker) app.

+The next step is applying the results of the reconciliation made in the WMS module to the Inventory module and its avalability using the Reconcile document and the **Add the reconciliation lines from the WMS module** UI function.

-# Reconcile the results from the WMS module
+## Reconcile the availability in the Warehouse Location

-Knowing the exact number of products in a given warehouse location is crucial for keeping order.
-However, there are often differences between the expected and the actual quantity of a product, which gets caught during reconciliation. <br> In such cases, you need to add **reconciliation lines** to the main reconciliation document.

-> [!NOTE]
->
-> Warehouse locations are reconciled to determine how many products are being stored there.
-In addition, the difference between expected and actual quantity is calculated as well.

-## Adding reconciliation lines

-Once differences in product quantity are found, they need to be accounted.
-For that purpose, you need to use the _WMS module_.
+The first step is to reconcile the availability in the desired Warehouse Location/s.

+This step is performed by the warehouse workers that count the availability in the chosen warehouse location/s using their handheld devices and the [Reconcile menu](xref:reconcile-menu) of the mobile app.
+As a result, the app generates Warehouse Transactions with [Count]( /how-it-works/task-types/count.md) task type that adjust the warehouse availability according to the differences that were found during the reconciliation.

+The Warehouse Availability in this/these Locations is now correct, but we still need to update the Availability in the Inventory module.

+## Update the availability in the Inventory Module
+The next step is to update the Inventory Availability.

+This is performed using the **Add the reconciliation lines from the WMS module** UI function that can be found in the Reconciliation document’s definition.
+The functions loads all [Count]( /how-it-works/task-types/count.md) Warehouse Transactions that were now yet applied to the Inventory module and creates Reconciliation lines for them.
+There, these results can be reviewed, edited (if necessary), and applied to the inventory availability by releasing the Reconcile document and generating Store Transactions.

-To begin, create a new reconciliation document from the **Logistics --> Inventory** section.
+To begin, **create a new Reconciliation document** from the Logistics --> Inventory section.

 ![Picture](pictures/create-reconciliation.png)

-Fill it with the necessary information, including the **Default Store** in which the reconciliation is done, and save the document.
+Fill it with the necessary information, including the **Default Store** in which the reconciliation is done, and **Save** the document.

 ![Picture](pictures/default-store.png)

-To add reconciliation lines from the WMS module to an existing document, click the **play** **button** at the upper-left corner of the screen and then select the **Add the reconciliation lines from the WMS module** option.
-This will check exactly which calculations haven’t been accounted yet, and will load lines for manual accounting.
+To add reconciliation lines from the WMS module to an existing document, click the **UI Functions button** at the upper-left corner of the screen and then select the **Add the reconciliation lines from the WMS module** option.

 ![Picture](pictures/reconciliation-play.png)